Assekops/aws-notes/AWS Compute.md

 -Helps maintain application availability and lets you automatically add or remove EC2 instances according to conditions that you define.
 -Launches and terminates instances based on specific conditions.
 -Automatically register new instances with load balancers when specified.
--can launch instances across avalability zones.
+-can launch instances across availability zones.
--Replaces unhealty or unreachable instances with new instances.
+-Replaces unhealthy or unreachable instances with new instances.
 -Helps to save money by automating the number of instances based on condition needs.